dvln/out/README.md

 like "-dv" can map to Trace level output, "-d" to Debug level output and "-v" to Verbose level output with none of these opts mapping to normal Print/Info level output.
-Extend with "--terse" and "-t" and/or a "--quiet" and "-q" or other options to map to higher levels of output along with items like "--log" to kick on temp file logging.
-Do what you wish of course.
+Extend with "--terse" and "-t" and/or other options to map to higher levels of output along with items like "--record" to kick on temp file logging.
+I like spf13's cobra/viper packages for CLI management and configuration (allowing flexible CLI use, env's, config file, overrides, etc), see github.com/dvln for copies of viper and related packages using 'out' for output.

 The default settings add prefixes for you on some of the messages, the defaults are: